Testing

 - run compiler gates where the new bindings are used

-- rerun downstreams when the changes affect real application graphs
+- rerun downstreams when generated package contents affect real application graphs

-- rerun publish preflight when versions or package contents changed
+- rerun publish preflight when package contents require version decisions

 Typical real gate sequence: